-Time Postponement and form postponement are other methods of using inventory differentiation to solve the MC problems (Graman and Bukovinsky, 2005, Heizer et al., Time postponement delays the differentiation tasks of the operation tier as late 2017). as possible in the production flow process.
-House paint is an example of time postponement, where a unique color selected by a customer will be produced by adding the necessary pigment after customer confirmation.
-Form postponement is to standardize the upstream stages as much as possible so that the product remains generic Standardization of components effectively delays the point of product longer. differentiation through increasing component commonality and modularization.
-Dell computers use the form postponement method, where a specially configured computer will be assembled from standard components, modules and subassemblies after receiving the sales order
+Time Postponement and form postponement are other methods of using inventory differentiation to solve the MC problems (Graman and Bukovinsky, 2005, Heizer et al., 2017).
+Time postponement delays the differentiation tasks of the operation tier as late as possible in the production flow process.
+Form postponement is to standardize the upstream stages as much as possible so that the product remains generic longer.
+Standardization of components effectively delays the point of product differentiation through increasing component commonality and modularization.